[Toy Review] Lovense Lush 4

 The Lovense Connect app

-Lush 2: Long Distance Functionality
+Lovense Lush Toy Review: Long Distance Functionality

 You can hand over control of your Lovense Lush 2 to your partner using the “Long Distance” tab.
 For privacy reasons, you can’t search by email address, so your partner will need to set up an account so you can add one another by username.